 Nerve damage in the feet increases the risk of foot infections like blisters and cuts.
 Healing is extremely slow due to poor blood circulation.
 In serious cases, foot or leg amputation may be required.

 Erectile dysfunction can be seen in men in case of chronic issues.
-The neuropathy can also affect the gastrointestinal tract which causes metabolic problems like nausea, vomiting, constipation or maybe diarrhea.
+The neuropathy can also affect gastrointestinal tract which causes metabolic problems like nausea, vomiting, constipation or maybe diarrhoea.

 Eye Damage or Retinopathy